lcolosi/WaveClimatology/README.md

 If you wish to use the code from this repository, you may cite it as:

 Colosi, Luke V. (2020, November 3).
-Source code for: 'The seasonal cycle of significant waveheight in the ocean: Local vs remote forcing'.
+Source code for: 'The Seasonal Cycle of Significant Wave Height in the Ocean:  Local vs Remote Forcing'.
 Zenodo. (insert zenodo url)